 Historical drilling at Empress has indicated a significant body of good grade Cu-Au mineralization, which remains open to expansion with a modern core drilling program.
-Table 4 provides selected drill historical intercepts for the Empress Deposit.
+Table 6 provides selected drill historical intercepts for the Empress Deposit.
 Mineralization at Empress is considered to have formed by the replacement of previously altered volcanics by a quartz-magnetite-sulphide assemblage, with higher Cu-Au-Ag grades commonly occurring within 100 m in vertical distance above the CPC's contact, within the overlying volcanics.
 An initial examination of historical drill core by the Amarc team recognized the nearby, Granite porphyry Cu-Au-Ag-Mo deposit target, which is shallowly concealed by overburden.
 The Granite porphyry deposit target is considered a probable source of the Empress Deposit replacement fluids.
-Historical core drill intercepts at Granite include Hole 91-49 which returned 92 m of 0.38% CuEQ4 (see Table 3 for note 4) @ 0.22% Cu, 0.23 g/t Au, 0.008% Mo and 0.4 g/t Ag.
+Historical core drill intercepts at Granite include Hole 91-49 which returned 92 m of 0.38% CuEQ (see Table 5 for note 4) @ 0.22% Cu, 0.23 g/t Au, 0.008% Mo and 0.4 g/t Ag.
 This target has not been delineated and mineralization remains open to expansion.
-Step-out drilling from the known mineralization is required.